texfaq/texfaq.github.io/FAQ-theoremfmt.md

 date: 2014-06-10
 ---

-# Theorem bodies printed in a roman font

 If you want to take advantage of the powerful `\newtheorem` command without the constraint that the contents of the theorem is in a sloped font (for example, you may want to use it to create remarks, examples, proofs,